lewiswatson55/Understanding_Neural_Networks_with_Iris_Dataset/intro_to_nn.md

 In-between, we have the hidden layers.
 There can be an endless number of them, the more layers a network has the 'deeper' it is.
 This is where the term Deep Neural Network comes from - this will also be a topic at a later date.

 ### Training (Scary!)
-The training stage is when we adjust the weights and biases for the neurons in our network, this 'adjusting' of the strengths of the features connections to each other neuron.
+The training stage is when we adjust the weights and biases for the neurons in our network, this ‘adjusting’ of the strengths of the features connections to each other neuron.
 This optimisation of the weights and biases is done using an algorithm such as gradient descent.
-Generally speaking, we are optimising the weights and biases such that our training data's inputs (the features) match their outputs (labels).
+Generally speaking, we are optimising the weights and biases such that our training data’s inputs (the features) match their outputs (labels).

 ### Evaluation, Hyperparameter optimisation, and Re-Training!
 The evaluation stage is when we measure the performance of our network against unseen data.
 If the network is performing well, we can go back and try to improve the performance by tweaking the hyperparameters.
 These hyperparameters are the settings of the network such as the learning rate (how fast we want to make changes), the number of hidden layers, and the number of neurons in each layer.
 Once these hyperparameters have been adjusted, we can then go back to the training stage and re-train the network.